Segfavlt/villainDB/queries.md

 5. [2 Mark] Aggregation query: Pick two queries that require the use of distinct aggregation (min, max, average, or count are all fine).

-  * Shown on site page:
+  * Shown on site page: minions.php
-  * Query Used in Project:
+  * Query Used in Project: "select count(\*) as count from minions"
-  * Used in php file:
+  * Used in php file: minion_count.php
-  * On line number:
+  * On line number: 9
-  * Users restriction:
+  * Users restriction: villain,boss

 6. [1 Mark] Nested aggregation with group-by: Pick one query that finds some